Baneheia murders: Timeline after the initial trials

 In 2012, Sigurd Klomsæt lost his license to practice law.
 Klomsæt was sentenced for distributing pictures of Anders Behring Breivik to the press in conjunction with his work as lawyer for one of the victims.
 Klomsæt said that "strong forces" had leaked the pictures as a way to get rid of him because of his involvement in the Baneheia case, the Birgitte case, the Bjugn affair, and other cases where he had been bothersome for police and prosecutors.
 When Klomsæt lost his license, Arvid Sjødin took over as Kristiansen's main lawyer.
 Klomsæt got his license back in 2014.

-In 2014, Viggo Kristiansen sues Jan Helge Andersen for false statements.
-The case was dismissed.
-The police's reason for the dismissal was that it was "obviously baseless".
+In 2014, Viggo Kristiansen sued Jan Helge Andersen for slandering him.
+The case was dismissed; the police's justification for the dismissal was that it was "obviously baseless".
 Arvid Sjødin also notified the director of Public Prosecutions of Norway, Tor-Aksel Busch, about several criminal offenses performed by the police and the local state prosecutor during the investigation.
-Tor-Aksel Busch, in his reply, did not address the accusations.
-Instead he only wrote "It should be obvious, but just to clarify: Viggo Kristiansen was found guilty in 2002 and all his applications for retrial have been rejected."
+In his reply, Tor-Aksel Busch did not address the accusations and only wrote "It should be obvious, but just to clarify: Viggo Kristiansen was found guilty in 2002 and all his applications for retrial have been rejected."

 In 2014, Kristiansen's prison psychologist for 10 years, Atle Austad, said publicly that he thought Viggo Kristiansen was innocent of the crimes, and that this could be proven.
 For this statement, complaints about malpractice, breach of confidentiality, and other charges, were sent to The Norwegian Psychological Association (NPF) and to the Oslo county.
 All complaints were sent by the mother of Sørstrønen.
-Austad later said that he was generally described as a controversial person after this statement, he also received death threats, and he was no longer hired by the Norwegian Civil Affairs Authority.
+Austad later said that he was generally described as a controversial person after this statement; he also received death threats, and was no longer hired by the Norwegian Civil Affairs Authority.

 In 2015, Jan Helge Andersen was released from prison.
 He gave the following statement: "I've been in prison for 14 years, that's a long time.
 I've paid for what I've done."
 His parole ended in 2019.

 In 2015, Atle Austad was cleared of any wrongdoing, both by The Norwegian Psychological Association (NPF) and by the Oslo county.
 For the complaints about breach of confidentiality, NPF stated that psychologists are required to report cases of miscarriage of justice, even when it breaks confidentiality.

 In 2016, Arvid Sjødin, Kristansen's lawyer, sent a request for new trial based on a new law called "objektivitetsplikten" (objectivity duty).
 The new objectivity duty law was created by the government due to several cases of miscarriage of justice in Norway, and says: "if it appears clear for the prosecutor that there is insufficient proof for conviction, the prosecutor must drop charges or request the accused to be acquitted."